mnp/libfast-mktime/README.md

 take some cycles.
 If your use case entails many mktime() calls within the same calendar day, there is an easy optimization which can show substantial savings.

+A common use case would be parsing a large log file with many timestamps in the same day and you would like to store the timestamps in epoch time.

 Algorithm
 ---------